 For the best views of fall in New Mexico, we recommend hiking or driving through Carson National Forest.
 The Enchanted Circle Scenic Byway spans eighty-five miles around the highest peaks in New Mexico, starting and ending in the town of Taos, which was named New Mexico’s “Best Fall Foliage Small Town” by Country Living Magazine.
 Try to time your visit towards the end of October because the last full weekend of the month hosts the Taos Mountain Balloon Rally.
 Seeing both the colors and the rally is sure to add another layer of fun to your fall outing adventures.

 Fall isn’t just for the states with four seasons, as proven in Flagstaff, Arizona.
-Fall in the desert is a real treat with the sandstone background littered with gold, orange, and yellow leaves that seem to flow out of the boulders.
+Fall in the desert is a real treat, with the sandstone background littered with gold, orange, and yellow leaves that seem to flow out of the boulders.
 We recommend driving on Highway 89 from Sedona to Flagstaff for the best views.
-When you arrive in Flagstaff, be sure to take advantage of your Harvest Host membership by staying at Mother Road Brewing Company to kick back and enjoy some of their seasonal beers.
+Before leaving Sedona, be sure to check out our lovely Harvest Hosts location, Oak Creek Apple Company.
+Their beautiful farm offers plenty of hiking and relaxation opportunities, as well as products made from their apples.

 Heading up to Utah, we’d like to take you on a tour of the Alpine Scenic Route Byway, located in American Fork, Utah.
 This twenty-four-mile drive begins at 5,000 feet of elevation and winds all the way up to 8,000 feet.
 On your ascension, you will be treated to views of the gorgeous colors as they cascade down the side of Mount Timpanogos.
 Please be aware that this route is only open until the end of October and is not recommended for vehicles over thirty feet in length.
 If you want to take a break to stretch your legs, be sure to check out Timpanogos Cave National Monument.
 There, you can take guided tours of three underground caves and hike above ground as well.
 Due to the varying elevation, October is roughly the best time to visit.